spiral/docs/docs/en/http/csrf.md

 The default Web bundle includes CSRF protection middleware.
 To install it in alternative bundles:

-To activate the extension add `Spiral\Bootloader\Http\CsrfBootloader` to list of App bootloaders:
+To activate the extension, add `Spiral\Bootloader\Http\CsrfBootloader` to the list of App bootloaders:

 ```php
 [